 Additional Careers in Early Childhood Education

-In addition to teaching, Graduates of our ECE programs can find rewarding careers in public or private schools, child care programs, state agencies, and nonprofits in the following roles:
+In addition to teaching, graduates of our bachelor’s and master’s degree programs in Early Childhood Education programs can find rewarding careers in public or private schools, child care programs, state agencies, and nonprofits in the following roles:

 - Childcare/Preschool Administrator

 - Principal (requires master’s degree)